-Several studies have looked into the mechanisms by which anabolic steroids cause the progression of hair loss, and they point directly to a substance known as DHT.
+Several studies have looked into the mechanisms by which types can cause the progression of hair loss, and they point directly to a substance known as DHT.
 Your body converts some of the exogenous testosterone you use into DHT, or dihydrotestosterone, via an enzyme called 5-alpha reductase (5AR).
 Over time, this DHT builds up in your system.
-Studies on the effects of steroids on the hairline show that DHT actually binds to certain receptors in hair follicles, causing the hair loss.
+Studies on the effects on the hairline show that DHT actually binds to certain receptors in hair follicles, causing the hair loss.

 Which Steroids Cause It?